j0hnwesl3yyy/recipe-rating-analysis/README.md

 The key columns relevant to our analysis include:

-- `name` – The title of the recipe.
+- `recipe_id` and `id` – A unique identifier for each recipe.
 - `nutrition` – A list containing nutritional values such as calories, fat, sugar, sodium, protein, carbohydrates, and more.
 - `rating` – The user rating given to the recipe.
-- `recipe_id` – A unique identifier for each recipe.

 Overall, by analyzing recipe ratings, we can find trends that help people make better food choices, guide businesses in developing better products, and improve our understanding of how nutrition influences preferences!

 ## Data Cleaning and Exploratory Data Analysis

-To make our analysis of the dataset more efficient and convenient, we conducted the following data cleaning steps.
+For data cleaning, to make our analysis more efficient and valid to use, we did the following:

-1. Left merge the recipes and interactions datasets on id and recipe_id.
+1. **Left merge the `recipes` and `reviews` df left_on = 'id' and right_on = 'recipe_id'.**

-   - This step helps match the unique recipes with their rating and review.

-1. Check data types of all the columns.

-   - This step helps us evaluate what data cleaning steps are appropriate for the dataset and if we need to conduct data type conversion.
+   - From this merge, we were able to match the recipe from both separate dataframes, and having one big dataframe with 234429 rows that has both the recipe information and the ratings.

    - | Column             | Description |
      | :----------------- | :---------- |
      | `'name'`           | object      |